Our Most Frequently Asked Questions

 Nuimo is delivered with a magnetic backplate.
 To turn Nuimo on, gently pull apart the magnetic backplate and Nuimo device.
 On the back of Nuimo you will see an on/off switched labeled with “O/I” - gently slide this switch to the 'I' position to turn Nuimo on.
 You will know Nuimo is on when you see three LED dots appear on the top surface.
 As soon as you see these dots become a bluetooth symbol, then Nuimo is ready to pair.

 When you first switch on Nuimo, three LED dots will appear.
 This means that Nuimo is booting up and is preparing to go into pairing mode.
-Once you see the three dots change into a bluetooth symbol, you are then ready to connect your Nuimo and pair it to your favorite applications and devices using the android or iOS Nuimo app.
+Once you see the three dots change into a bluetooth symbol, you are then ready to connect your Nuimo and pair it to your favorite applications and devices using the iOS Nuimo app.

 You can check out our quick start guide for Nuimo here.